What is Afforestation? Importance and Advantages of Afforestation

 In the last few decades, people have been producing more and more carbon dioxide through their activities like driving, burning fossil fuels, and industrial activities, resulting in more carbon dioxide in the air.

-6. Improve watershed
+6. Improve Watershed

 People living in arid and semiarid regions are the most affected when it comes to a lack of clean water for consumption and household use.

-7. Preservation of wildlife
+7. Preservation of Wildlife

-When forests diminish, the wildlife also diminishes.
-Wild animals suffer most when humans invade forests and their other habitats.
-Today, most of the places where humans have built cities and estates used to be grazing and dwelling places for wildlife.
-As human activities continue to expand, so too has the number of wildlife living in unprotected areas has dwindled.
+Today, most places where humans have built cities and estates used to be grazing and dwelling places for wildlife.
+As human activities continue to expand, the number of wildlife living in unprotected areas has dwindled.

-Furthermore, unless drastic measures are embraced, most of these animals will become extinct.
-Afforestation helps to ensure that there are enough forests for wildlife to thrive in.
+Afforestation helps to ensure enough forests for these species to thrive in.
 Those animals pushed from their natural habitats by human activities can relocate to the new forests.
 For this reason, afforestation can aid in protecting wild animals.

-8. Provision of employment and economic opportunities
+8. Provision of Employment and Economic Opportunities

 The timber industry is a big employer.
 In the construction industry, timber products are the basic components of every building.
-However, before they become ready for final use on the construction site, they undergo detailed processing.
-For example, before hardboards can be used in the construction of drawers, they have to be processed from round timber.
+However, before timber becomes ready for final use on the construction site, it undergoes detailed processing.

-The process involves different stages that require a unique set of skills, prompting the need to hire different workers.
-Furthermore, since afforestation is the process of turning barren lands into forests, they require a huge number of laborers to perform different tasks that include soil digging, sowing seeds, watering plants, and harvesting trees.
-Most of the people employed in these fields are previously unemployed and usually poor.
+Furthermore, since afforestation is the process of turning barren lands into forests, the activity per se requires a huge number of laborers to perform different tasks, including soil digging, sowing seeds, watering plants, and harvesting trees.
+Most people employed in these fields are previously unemployed and usually poor.

 Conclusion

-In an era where most efforts by administrators and policymakers are devoted to protecting indigenous forests, afforestation is an impressive solution for curbing the over-use and destruction of natural forests.
+In an era where most efforts by administrators and policymakers are devoted to protecting indigenous forests, afforestation is an impressive solution for curbing the overuse and destruction of natural forests.

 References: